-Nowadays we have almost a full continuous delivery pipeline running.
+Nowadays we have a full continuous integration pipeline running.
 Everything we do runs in Docker containers.
 We’ve written a small helper app that uses Hashicorp’s Nomad to schedule those containers in our production and test environments.
 We are slowly expanding this into a commit-to-deploy trunk-based integration strategy.

 The backend is a Django application, in Python 3.
 We make use of django-rest-framework to ease the endpoint development, and Celery is our current (but contested) queue runner.
 We leverage the GEOS capabilities of PostGIS for raster data (height maps) as well as vector data (for meta data on images and buildings).

 We are looking for ways to decouple too tightly coupled parts of our system, and have been working on implementing the Domain Driven Design approach in new code and code we touch where this makes sense.
 Typing –- both in the front- and backend –- are being added.

 We use Hashicorp’s tools for deployment, together with some (Python) wrappers and scripts to run all of the above in the Google Cloud.
 Where possible we use managed solutions like for our database or for some utilities we can offload to Cloud Run.

 Do know that nothing is set in stone, and we strive to optimize for developer friendliness.
 Do let us know what that would mean for you in your application!